MicrosoftDocs/win32/desktop-src/directx.md

 ---
-Description: For information on using DirectX in UWP apps, see Games and DirectX (UWP) ms.assetid: 23693eb7-cc8d-4757-bca7-394114d9a3c9
+description: For information on using DirectX in UWP apps, see Games and DirectX (UWP) ms.assetid: 23693eb7-cc8d-4757-bca7-394114d9a3c9
 title: DirectX graphics and gaming ms.topic: reference